Co-Executive Director, Programming and Operations

 She graduated cum laude from the University of the Philippines Diliman, the country’s premiere state university, with a B.A. in Mass Communication and minored in Broadcast Journalism.

 Ava Magdalena Macha joined the Maynard Institute in December of 2019.
-She oversees alumni relations, membership communications, the Maynard newsletter and social media and coordinated the recent renovation of the MIJE website.
+She oversees alumni relations, membership communications, and community engagement.

 Prior to working with the Maynard Institute, she was the Visual Design Fellow for Santa Barbara-based social justice magazine, Pacific Standard.
 She also worked as the Audience Coordinator for Los Angeles-based data journalism website, Crosstown LA.
 In her role, she developed relationships with South LA neighborhood council leaders to understand their community’s crime reporting needs and presented them with monthly crime statistics.